London and Leeds

-I convinced a long-time friend from Wisconsin to embark on a spontaneous four-day trip with me to London and Leeds.
+I convinced a friend to go on a spontaneous four-day trip with me to London and Leeds.
 We flew via Virgin Atlantic from Atlanta to Heathrow Airport, and once we passed through customs and UK Border Control, we caught the Heathrow Express to Paddington Station in London.
 From there, we opted to walk to our hotel in Kensington Square Gardens, which was comfortable and welcoming.
 After dropping off our luggage, we headed out to explore the local bookshops.

-While charting out our itinerary at the hotel, my friend noticed he couldn't connect to the data LTE network on his phone.
-He had to call his carrier to resolve the issue, which was promptly sorted out.
-Having cleared the hurdle, we were ready to travel via the tube, using contactless payment.
+While planning out our itinerary at the hotel, my friend noticed he could not connect to the data network on his phone.
+He had to call his carrier to resolve the issue, which was quickly sorted out.
+Having cleared the hurdle, we were ready to go on the underground for the first time.

 Day Two - 15 September - The Long Train Ride to Leeds

-An early morning rise enabled us to catch our train which left at 6:30 a.m. from Kings Cross railway station.
-We boarded the LNER train that took us to Leeds, and onwards to the village where my friend resides.
-Once we arrived, we spent the day in the village visiting my dear friend.
+An early morning rise enabled us to catch our train which left early in the morning. from Kings Cross railway station.
+We boarded the LNER train that took us to Leeds, and onwards to the village where my friend lives.
+Once we arrived, we spent the day visiting my friend.

-Later on, we hopped on a double-decker bus to travel back to Leeds.
-Famished from an entire day without food, we stopped at a Subway located in the train station to have a quick bite.
+Later that day, we hopped on a double-decker bus to travel back to Leeds.
+Hangry — a combination of angry and hungry — from an entire day without food, we stopped at a Subway located in the train station to have a quick bite.
 With plenty of time before our train back to London, we ventured out for a leisurely walk around Leeds, taking photographs at several scenic spots.

 As the evening approached, we caught our train back to our hotel in London, arriving later that evening.
 Though our time in Leeds was short, it was enjoyable, filled with hearty conversations, peaceful walks, and delectable food to keep us energized throughout the day.